MimIR 0.1

 for (auto var : lam->vars()) { /*...*/ }

-But in reality, all functions have exactly one domain and one codomain.
+Internally, however, all functions still have exactly one domain and one codomain.

 Thresholded Variants